 Bans and antibots are primarily designed to prevent the abuse of a website and it is very important to remain polite while you scrape.

-Despite all the efforts, if you still get a captcha, you could try third party solutions or design a simple solution yourself to handle easy captchas.
+Despite all the efforts to scale web scraping, if you still get a captcha, you could try third party solutions or design a simple solution yourself to handle easy captchas.

 Managing proxies for web scraping is very complex and challenging, which is why many people prefer to outsource their proxy management.
 When choosing a proxy solution, what factors should you look at?